Sex Toy Care, Cleaning & Maintenance

 Solid Silicone, Metal or Medical Grade Plastic

-For solid silicone, metal, or elastomed (medical grade plastic) toys without motors, you can boil your toys in large pot.
+For solid silicone, metal, or elastomer (medical grade plastic) toys without motors, you can boil your toys in a large pot.
 Some people recommend using a dishcloth or hand towel in the bottom of the pot to keep the toys from coming into direct contact with the pot.
-This isn’t absolutely necessary, but it can provide definite peace of mind.
-Additionally, boiling your toys for between 3-5 minutes works well, too.
+This isn’t necessary, but it can provide definite peace of mind.
+Also, boiling your toys for between 3-5 minutes works well.

 If your dishwasher has a sanitize setting, you can easily load up motor-less toys in the top rack and run them through without detergent or dishes.
 It’s still highly recommended that you hand wash all your toys before sanitizing in the dishwasher.

 For non-porous toys with motors, you can use a 10% bleach solution to soak your toys for 10 minutes.
 A 10% solution may be used with 1-2 capfuls of standard chlorine bleach per sinkful of warm water.
 This can work for waterproof and water-resistant toys, just as long as you’re careful not to submerge the charging port (if there is one).
 If the toy isn’t waterproof (or you’d prefer not to use bleach), then rubbing down the surface with isopropyl alcohol will take care of the germs for you.

 Always wash your toys with soap and water after their bleach sequence and take special care of your stainless-steel toys if you’re using this method.
 If left soaking for too long, bleach can begin to degrade the surface of stainless steel, ruining its shiny finish and status as a non-porous toy.